 |•||The tooth itself may have suffered damage.|

 A root canal retreatment tends to be a more complex procedure than the root canal itself.
 When you come in for your retreatment, we will give you a local anesthetic to numb the surrounding area.
 The tooth is isolated from the rest of your teeth to prevent bacteria from entering.
 We clean the canals again and reshape them as necessary.
 Sometimes, this part of the procedure can be complex and may require a second visit.
 If this is the case, we will pack your tooth with a medicated material until your next appointment.

 Upon your next visit, we will thoroughly clean the canals.
 When we are absolutely certain that all bacteria have been removed, we will pack the canal and finish the procedure with a filling.

 If your first root canal has failed, retreatment may be necessary to save your tooth.
-Call us today at (210) 598-8933 for more information or to schedule your appointment.
+Contact us for more information or to schedule your appointment.